-The cross channel ferries (and similar) are still a most efficient and enjoyable way to reach Europe.
+The cross-channel ferries (and similar) are an efficient and enjoyable way to reach Europe.
 However, it is likely that your group will become separated as everyone enjoys the ship and its varied facilities.
 The ferry experience is a great opportunity to stretch legs, eat and to enjoy a variety of leisure activities whilst away from the confines of your coach.

-- Participants with special needs regarding access should be brought to the attention of the ship's adults and the ferry company's procedures will then take over (with an adult present too). - Have identified adults at the head of your group and at the tail of your group as you disembark from your coach in the ferry's coach parking area below decks to account for all - Ensure that all participants know the number/name/colour of deck their coach is parked on. - No participant returns to the coach/coach deck till the whole group assembles for ship disembarkation. - Participants should have hands free in order to steady themselves. - Ascending/descending the stairs from the coach parking area in the hold of the ship to the public areas should be done with care, slowly, with hands free and using the handrails. - Use sub groups as an efficient way to rally and check participants. - Use the sub groups once on board to ensure that all participants are on board and before being released. - Time(s) for meeting up and the place(s) to meet should be clearly stated and explained. - All on board instructions as intimated and displayed by the ferry operator should be noted and adhered to. - Participants should be encouraged to remain self-contained within their own group and not to become involved with any other members of the public. - Whilst moving around the ship care should be taken to maintain balance and to avoid falling; no running or pushing/shoving; walk close to handrails for support. - Where possible and realistic, participants should be seated. - At all times feet should be kept on decks/stairways; no climbing/standing on seats/railings, etc. - Areas designated by the ferry operator as off limits should be respected. - On hearing the ship's announcement before disembarkation, all participants should report to the designated gathering point and, in sub groups, be checked off by a responsible person. - Once on board the coach again, all participants should be accounted for through their sub groups before moving off. - Groups with cabins on board the ferry will receive their cabin numbers on board.
+- Participants with accessibility requirements should be brought to the attention at check-in and the ferry company's procedures will then take over (with an adult present too). - Have identified adults at the head of your group and at the tail of your group as you disembark from your coach in the ferry's coach parking area below decks to account for all. - Ensure that all participants know the number/name/colour of deck their coach is parked on. - No participant returns to the coach/coach deck until the whole group assembles for ship disembarkation. - Participants should have hands free in order to steady themselves. - Ascending/descending the stairs from the coach parking area in the hold of the ship to the public areas should be done with care, slowly, with hands free and using the handrails. - Use sub-groups as an efficient way to rally and check participants. - Use the sub-groups once on board to ensure that all participants are on board and before being released. - When participants are given free time, they should always go and stay in groups of at least three and be reminded of basic safety principals. - Time(s) for meeting up and the place(s) to meet should be clearly stated and explained. - All on board instructions as intimated and displayed by the ferry operator should be noted and adhered to. - Participants should be encouraged to remain self-contained within their own group and not to become involved with any other members of the public. - Whilst moving around the ship care should be taken to maintain balance and to avoid falling; no running or pushing/shoving; walk close to handrails for support. - Where possible and realistic, participants should be seated. - At all times feet should be kept on decks/stairways; no climbing/standing on seats/railings, etc. - Areas designated by the ferry operator as off limits should be respected. - On hearing the ship's announcement before disembarkation, all participants should report to the designated gathering point and, in sub-groups, be checked off by a responsible person. - Once on board the coach again, all participants should be accounted for through their sub-groups before moving off. - Groups with cabins on board the ferry will receive their cabin numbers on board.
 Groups should then be led to their cabins by the leader.